 - Make a well in the center of the dry mixture and pour in the wet mixture.

-- Mix until just combined.
+- Mix well.

 - Fold in zucchini and chocolate chips.

-- Spoon streusel over filled muffin tins.
+- Spoon a heaping teaspoon of streusel over filled muffin tins.

 - Bake for 22-25 minutes until a toothpick inserted in the center of the muffins comes out clean.